 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.
 See more on my disclosure page.

-• Winsor & Newton Acrylic Glazing Medium– This medium gives maximum transparency and brilliant, with flowing color and it allows the acrylic paint to dry to a completely clear flexible film with a high gloss finish.
+- Winsor & Newton Acrylic Glazing Medium– This medium gives maximum transparency to create a glazing technique, with flowing color that allows the acrylic paint to dry to a completely clear flexible film with a high gloss finish.

 Differences from Other Paints